pawansingh01/poc-31-cinescope-tmdb/SETUP_GUIDE.md

    child **SQL database** item > Settings > **Connection strings**:

    - `SQL_SERVER` = the Data Source host, `*.database.fabric.microsoft.com`,
      WITHOUT the `,1433`.
 This is the writable endpoint.
-The SQL analytics endpoint (`*.datawarehouse.fabric.microsoft.com`) accepts connections
-     and metadata reads but rejects all DML with error 24559 - do not use it
    - `SQL_DATABASE` = the Initial Catalog value VERBATIM.
-It carries a generated GUID suffix (`poc-31-cinescope-tmdb-3b4be5dd-...`); the unsuffixed name does not exist on the writable endpoint
+It carries a generated GUID suffix (`poc-31-cinescope-tmdb-3b4be5dd-...`);

-   Confirm the tables in the database query editor.
-Rayfin pluralises table names, including irregular plurals (verified live):
+   Confirm the tables in the database query editor:
    Titles, People, Principals, YearStats, GenreYearStats, plus the auth service's Users.

-6. Commit the state the CLI wrote into `rayfin/rayfin.yml` (rayfinItemId, fabricWorkspaceId, endpoint):
+6. Commit the state CLI wrote into `rayfin/rayfin.yml` (rayfinItemId, fabricWorkspaceId, endpoint):

    ```bash